Quantum information theory and Fourier multipliers on quantum groups: Introduction

 See Section \ref{Appendix} for a proof of this formula for the slightly more general case of finite-dimensional von Neumann algebras.
 So it suffices to compute the operator norm $\norm{\cdot}_{\L^1(\mathcal{M}) \to \L^p(\mathcal{M})}$ in order to compute the minimum output entropy.
 Unfortunately, in general, the calculation of these operator norms is not much easier than the direct computation of the minimum output entropy.
 However, the first purpose of this paper is to show that the computation of $\norm{T}_{\L^1(\QG) \to \L^p(\QG)}$ is possible in the case of an arbitrary Fourier multiplier $T$ on a finite quantum group $\QG$ and more generally on a co-amenable compact quantum group of Kac type.

 Moreover, we prove that for these channels the minimum output entropy is equal to the completely bounded minimal entropy (reverse coherent information).
-This notion was introduced for $\cal{M}=\M_n$ in \cite{DJKRB} and rediscovered in \cite{GPLS}, see also \cite{YHW1}.
+This notion was introduced for $\cal{M}=\M_n$ in \cite{DJKRB06} and rediscovered in \cite{GPLS09}, see also \cite{YHW19}.
 We can use the following definition which will be justified in Theorem \ref{thm-entropy-concrete}

-where the subscript $\cb$ means completely bounded and is natural in operator space theory, see the books \cite{BLM}, \cite{ER}, \cite{Pau}, \cite{Pis1} and \cite{Pis2}.
+where the subscript $\cb$ means completely bounded and is natural in operator space theory, see the books \cite{BLM04}, \cite{EfR00}, \cite{Pau02}, \cite{Pis98} and \cite{Pis03}.
 We refer again to Theorem \ref{thm-entropy-concrete} for a concrete expression of $\H_{\cb,\min}(T)$.
 Indeed, we will show that $\norm{T}_{\cb,\L^1(\QG) \to \L^p(\QG)}=\norm{T}_{\L^1(\QG) \to \L^p(\QG)}$ for any bounded Fourier multiplier $T$ on a co-amenable compact quantum group of Kac type $\QG$ (hence in particular on finite quantum groups) and any $1 \leq p \leq \infty$ (see Theorem \ref{Thm-description-multipliers-2}) and we will immediately deduce the equality $\H_{\min}(T)=\H_{\cb,\min}(T)$.
 Note that if $\cal{M}$ is a \textit{non-abelian} von Neumann algebra, we will prove in Section \ref{Bounded-vs-cb} that the completely bounded norm $\norm{\cdot}_{\cb,\L^1(\mathcal{M}) \to \L^p(\mathcal{M})}$ and the classical operator norm $\norm{\cdot}_{\L^1(\mathcal{M}) \to \L^p(\mathcal{M})}$ are not equal.
-So the above equality is specific to the Fourier multipliers on co-amenable compact quantum groups of Kac type.
-Finally, we refer to \cite{GuW1} for another application of these completely bounded norms.
+So the previous equality is specific to the Fourier multipliers on co-amenable compact quantum groups of Kac type.
+Finally, we refer to \cite{GuW15} for another application of these completely bounded norms.

-Note that the completely bounded minimal entropy $\H_{\cb,\min}$ is additive (see Theorem \ref{Additivity-Scb-min}) in sharp contrast with the minimum output entropy \cite{Has1}.
+Note that the completely bounded minimal entropy $\H_{\cb,\min}$ is additive (see Theorem \ref{Additivity-Scb-min}) in sharp contrast with the minimum output entropy \cite{Has09}.

 Fundamental characteristics of a quantum channel are the different capacities.
-We refer to the survey \cite{GIN1} for more information on the large diversity of quantum channel capacities.
-We refer to the survey \cite{GIN1} for more information on the large diversity of quantum channel capacities.
+We refer to the survey \cite{GIN18} for more information on the large diversity of quantum channel capacities.
+We refer to the survey \cite{GIN18} for more information on the large diversity of quantum channel capacities and to \cite{FuW07}, and \cite{WiY16} for some related papers.
 Despite of the significant progress in recent years, the computation of most capacities remains largely open.
 The Holevo capacity of a quantum channel $T \co \L^1(\cal{M}) \to \L^1(\cal{M})$ can be defined by the formula